WinterAxis/ESV-MD-Bible/The_Bible_esv/5_Deuteronomy/Deut_16.md

 "You shall not plant any tree as an Asherah beside the altar of the LORD your God that you shall make.

 ###### 22
-And you shall not set up a pillar, which the LORD your God hates. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And you shall not set up a pillar, which the LORD your God hates.

 ***